 For a moment, let’s look at how the following situations of contracted awareness lead to bad choices:

 It’s easy to observe that existing in a state of contracted awareness leads to thinking about choices in black and white.
 This limiting perspective keeps us from empowering ourselves to recognize the unlimited possibilities the universe has to offer.
+Identifying the above patterns is important if you want to stop making bad decisions.

 To get to the point where we can make good, nourishing decisions for ourselves, we must expand our awareness.
 No one is going to argue that life doesn’t bring difficult situations.
 But these difficult situations expand our awareness, helping us to learn and grow.